MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/file-plan-manager.md

 ## Import retention labels into your file plan

-In file plan, you can bulk-import new retention labels by using a .csv file with a specific format.
-After the labels are imported, you can make edits in the .csv file and import the file again for easier bulk-editing of existing retention labels.
+In file plan, you can bulk-import new retention labels by using a .csv file with a specific format:

-To import new retention labels and modify existing retention labels:

-1. On the **File plan** page, click **Import** to use the **Fill out and import your file plan** page:
+1. On the **File plan** page, click **Import**:
    ![Option to import file plan](../media/compliance-file-plan-import-labels.png)

+2. On the **Fill out and import your file plan** pane, select **Download a blank template**:

    ![Option to download a blank file plan template](../media/file-plan-blank-template-option.png)

-2. Download a blank template as instructed:

    ![Blank file plan template opens in Excel](../media/file-plan-blank-template.png)

-3. Fill out the template, using the following information that describes the properties and valid values for each property.
+3. After the template downloads, add one entry for each label, and save the file.
+Use the following information that describes the properties and valid values for each property.
 For import, some values have a maximum length:

     - **LabelName**: Maximum length of 64 characters
     - **Comment** and **Notes**: Maximum length of 1024 characters